dewindtk/zksync_botting/README.md

 }
  ```

- **List all available wallets** lists all the wallets that are saved in the `ùser_wallets.json` file.
+ **List all available wallets** lists all the wallets that are saved in the `user_wallets.json` file.

  **Task loop** is where you will be able to run your bot.
 You have 3 options:
   - Load the default task loop: When you click this, a prompt will state the default loop and ask you to confirm it.
-  - Load a custom tak loop: a list of loops the user has created will appear here.
+  - Load a custom task loop: a list of loops the user has created will appear here.
 If there are none, it will show none.
 You will have the option to delete your loops here as well.
   - Create a custom loop: here you will be able to queue up tasks to form a custom loop.
 You will be able to queue as many as you wish, with the option to remove the last task from the queue, and confirm the loop to save it to the file `custom_loops.json`

+  Then, a prompt will ask you on which wallet you wish to perform the loop on.
+You can select multiple, they will be run in parallel.

+  You may open several instanes of the bot in multiple terminals to run different loops on different wallets.